3.3.6. Wakeup Sources

 Once the system has entered Deep Sleep or MCU Only mode as shown in the LPM section, wakeup from MAIN GPIO1_10 can be triggered by grounding Pin 33 on J3 User Expansion Connector.

-The UART in WKUP domain is capable of waking up the system from Deep Sleep and MCU Only modes.
+The UART in WKUP domain is capable of waking up the system.

 In order to use WKUP UART as a wakeup source, it needs to be configured in a generic way using the ti-sysc interconnect target module driver.
 The reference configuration can be found under target-module in k3-am62-wakeup.dtsi